Managing Policy Bundles

 Trusted Image List A Trusted Image list defines one or more images that will always pass policy evaluation regardless of any policy violations.
 Trusted images can be specified by name, image ID or image Digest.
 A policy bundle contains a single list of Trusted Images

 Blacklisted Image List The Blacklisted Image list defines one or more images that will always fail policy evaluation.
 Blacklisted images can be specified by name, image ID or image Digest.
 A policy bundle contains a single list of Blacklisted Images

-The Anchore Engine supports multiple bundles.
+Anchore Enterprise supports multiple bundles.
 The Anchore API, CLI, and CI/CD plugins support specifying a Bundle when requesting an image evaluation.
 For example, the development team may use a different set of policy checks than the operations team.
 In this case, the development team would specify their bundle ID as part of their policy evaluation request.